 Best practices for email digest design

-Email digest often cares a large amount of information, which calls for a clear structure and content.
-The main principles of a well-designed digest are as follows:
+Email digests often provide a large amount of information, which requires a clear structure and content.
+The main principles of a well-designed digests are as follows:

-- Use enough white space to give a breathing room between the elements of an email — columns, images, text, CTA buttons, margins.
-Although this space is called white, it does not necessarily have to be such.
+- Use enough white space to give breathing room between the elements of an email — columns, images, text, CTA buttons, margins.
+Although this space is called white, it does not necessarily have to be exactly white.
 It can be any color that echos with your brand.

 There are many ways to design your email digest.
 Let’s discuss and see the benefits of three of them: single-column, two- or three-column, and text-based.